pjclas/PenetratorBot/README.md

 ## How to Use
 Run this program and press 'q' to quit at any time.
 The program will automatically handle any deaths (they should be rare other than network glitches).
-The program will end autoatically if all lives are lost.
+The program will end automatically if all lives are lost.